The Prom (musical): Switzerland (2021)

-The Professional US Regional Premiere played White Plains Performing Arts Center October 7-23, 2022.
-The production was Directed by Frank Portanova, Choreographed by Lexie Fenelle Frare & Music Directed by Stephen Ferri.
+Spain (2025)

+In 2025, a school edition of The Prom premiered in Teatro Salesianos by Amorevo, a musical theater group.
+In 2024 another Spanish company did the musical with Alicia Diéguez as Emma and directed by Javier Quiñones and Irene Rivera.
+In the two cases, the lyrics were in Spanish.

 Plot

 Act One

 The musical opens on Broadway, where Eleanor!: The Eleanor Roosevelt Story is celebrating its opening night with its lead cast members Dee Dee Allen and Barry Glickman ("Changing Lives").
-The musical is bashed by The New York Times because Dee Dee and Barry do not understand their characters since they are self-absorbed narcissists, resulting in the show closing on opening night.
-To improve their image, the actors decide to take up "a cause" to appear selfless.
-They team up with two other actors—Trent Oliver, a Juilliard School graduate down on his luck but who has just been cast in the non-Equity tour of Godspell, and Angie Dickinson, a life-long chorus girl who just quit her job of 20 years in the musical Chicago after the producers never let her go on for the role of Roxie Hart- to find a cause that will make it look like they care.
-After searching on Twitter, they find Emma, a teenager from Indiana whose prom was cancelled by the Parent-Teacher Association because she wanted to bring her girlfriend.
-Seeing the opportunity, and some personal connection, the actors decide to go to Indiana to help ("Changing Lives (Reprise)").
+The musical is bashed by The New York Times because Dee Dee and Barry are self-absorbed narcissists who do not understand their characters, and the show closes the same night.
+To improve their image, the actors decide to take up "a cause" that will make them appear selfless.
+They team up with two other washed-up actors — Trent Oliver, a Juilliard School graduate down on his luck who has just been cast in the non-Equity tour of Godspell, and Angie Dickinson, a life-long chorus girl who just quit after 20 years in the musical Chicago.
+Searching on Twitter, they find Emma, an Indiana teenager whose prom has been cancelled because she wanted to bring her girlfriend as her date.
+Seizing the opportunity, the actors decide to go to Indiana to help ("Changing Lives (Reprise)").

-Back in Indiana, Emma faces severe bullying, but she reminds herself to breathe and that not everyone is this cruel ("Just Breathe").
-Mr. Hawkins, the school principal and Emma's ally, informs her that he has spoken to the state attorney and that he believes they have a chance to reinstate the prom.
-The school holds a meeting with the PTA to discuss reinstating the prom.
-As Emma and Mr. Hawkins begin to make progress, Dee Dee, Barry, Angie, and Trent barge in with protest signs to support Emma.
-Dee Dee reminds everyone what a good person she is for doing this while claiming that this isn't about her, humiliating Emma ("It's Not About Me").
+In Indiana, Emma faces bullying, but she reminds herself that not everyone is this cruel ("Just Breathe").
+Mr. Hawkins, the school principal and Emma's ally, informs her that he has spoken to the state attorney general in hopes of reinstating the prom.
+The school holds a meeting with the homophobic PTA, but just as Emma and Mr. Hawkins begin to make progress, Dee Dee, Barry, Angie, and Trent barge in with protest signs in support of Emma.
+Dee Dee reminds everyone what a good person she is for doing this while claiming that this isn't about herself.
+Emma feels humiliated ("It's Not About Me").
 After the meeting, it is revealed that the girl Emma wants to take to prom is Alyssa, a popular but closeted student and the daughter of Mrs. Greene, the head of the PTA.
-The two argue as Alyssa blames Emma for all the publicity around the prom but Emma reassures her that she didn't want this either and that she just wants to be with her ("Dance with You").
+The two argue as Alyssa blames Emma for all the publicity around the prom but Emma reassures her that she didn't want this and just wants to be with her ("Dance with You").
 The actors attempt to hold a rally to inspire action for Emma but can only book the halftime show at a monster truck rally.
 They perform alongside the non-Equity tour cast of Godspell ("The Acceptance Song").
-The performance is unsuccessful.
+Their performance is unsuccessful as the crowd boos them offstage.